Scar Camouflage FAQ

 What is the downtime?

-Redness, slight swelling, and sensitivity for 2–5 days.
+Redness, slight swelling, and sensitivity can be expected for up to a week.
 Small scabbing or flaking is normal.
 Most people return to normal activities immediately, but avoid swimming, heavy sweating, or direct sun exposure until healed.

 Aftercare protocol: